 When World War II made its way to Singapore, the whole place was abandoned, only for it to end up in the clutches of Japanese forces.
 They used it as a vantage point to watch ships out at sea (the views are pretty special).
 Boon Haw fled to Hong Kong while his much-loved younger brother, Boon Par, returned to Burma.
 Sadder still, Boon Par died in 1944, leaving his big bro so grief-stricken that he demolished the villa (which had taken a bit of a battering, in fairness, during the war).
 The whole site eventually fell into the hands of the Singapore government, who in turn put the Singapore Tourist Board in charge of its fate.
 The park was expanded, rides were added and it became a ticketed attraction for the first time.
 But while the fun factor grew, the tourists waned, and it eventually, once more, fell into disrepair.

 The park’s resurrection

 The park was given another big ol’ makeover, and is, once again, free to the public (as Mr Haw and Mr Par always intended).
 The Circle Line has handily popped an MRT station right next to the attraction, and it would seem that the park is gaining in popularity for both local and international tourists.
-It’s certainly one to put on any kind of Singapore bucket list: where else in the world would you be able to terrorise your kids into good behaviour by taking them into a display of the ‘10 Courts of Hell’?
+It’s certainly one to put on any kind of Singapore bucket list!

 So go get your freak on and have fun!